Women's Rugby World Cup

-The Rugby World Cup is the women's rugby union world championship which is organised by World Rugby.
+The Women's Rugby World Cup is the women's rugby union world championship which is organised by World Rugby.
 The first Rugby World Cup for women was held in 1991, but it was not until the 1998 tournament that the tournament received official backing from the International Rugby Board (IRB, now World Rugby); by 2009, the IRB had retroactively recognized the 1991 and 1994 tournaments and their champions.